Diploma of Youth Work - CHC50413

 - help you develop your own leadership style.

-A major strength of this program is its flexible delivery and an industry approach that recognises your current level of skills and the opportunity to apply knowledge learned in this program to your workplace.
+A major strength of this course is its flexible delivery and an industry approach that recognises your current level of skills and the opportunity to apply knowledge learned in this course to your workplace.

-This program is ideal for those wanting to further their careers in the youth work sector.
+This course is ideal for those wanting to further their careers in the youth work sector.

 For students not already employed within the sector you will be required to complete a work placement as part of your studies.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.

 You will have access to online resources through the myRMIT student portal.

-This program will incorporate one-on-one mentoring, weekly classes, workshops and team and individual projects.
+This course will incorporate one-on-one mentoring, weekly classes, workshops and team and individual projects.

 Assessment occurs through a variety of methods including: